-- All families will be given a car line number. - Every day, parents in car line must place their assigned numbers inside the car on the rearview mirror or dash so that it is visible through the windshield.
-This number must remain visible on your rearview mirror or dash until the child is in the car. - All students will stand inside the school until their number is called. - As the cars pull up to the sidewalk, the numbers will be called out.
-Students will then walk to their cars when their numbers are called. - Carpool works best for PCS if you remain in the car and let your child come to the car rather than entering the building to pick them up.
+- All families will be given a car line number. - Every day, parents in the car line must place their assigned numbers inside the car on the rearview mirror or dash so that it is visible through the windshield.
+This number must remain visible on your rearview mirror or dash until the child is in the car. - All students will stand at their designated location until their number is called. - As the cars pull up to the sidewalk, the numbers will be called out.
+Students will then walk to their cars with an adult when their numbers are called. - Carpool works best for PCS if the parent remains in the car and the child comes to the car rather than entering the building to pick them up.
 The exception to this is 1⁄2 Day JK/Kindergarten.
 Please park and enter the building to pick up your half day kindergarten child.